mattpe/wbma/docs/w5-player.md

 ### Task: Modify page for viewing single media files
 #### Unless you are using Metropolia's wifi - due to irregularites in Metropolia's firewall - you'll need to enable VPN on your mobile device to make videos show on your device.
 [Instructions](https://wiki.metropolia.fi/pages/viewpage.action?pageId=149652071#VPN-et%C3%A4yhteydet-VPN-apuohjelmanasennusjak%C3%A4ytt%C3%B6mobiililaitteissa)

 1. Continue the previous exercise.
-Create a new git branch for these tasks.
+Create a new git branch 'player' for these tasks.
 1. Modify 'Single.js'.
 Features:
     - depending on file type use `<Image>` or `<Video>` to show/play media file
         - https://docs.expo.io/versions/latest/sdk/video/